-Strangulation charges in the Stamford, Norwalk and Bridgeport Connecticut domestic violence courts are commonly prosecuted by Connecticut state prosecutors.
+Strangulation charges in the Stamford, Norwalk, and Bridgeport, Connecticut domestic violence courts are commonly prosecuted by state prosecutors.
 While each degree of strangulation is distinguishable, all of the charges involve the unauthorized placing of the hands on the neck of another.
 As a strangulation suspect’s hands block the breathing airways of an alleged victim, the degree of strangulation escalates, and so do the penalties.
-For the precise definitions of Connecticut strangulation crimes, C.G.S. § 53a-64aa, 53a-64bb, and 53a-64cc, click here.
+For the precise definitions of Connecticut strangulation crimes, see C.G.S. § 53a-64aa, 53a-64bb, and 53a-64cc.

 Fighting Strangulation Charges